 Edge Chromium, the new version of Microsoft's browser that has replaced the old Internet Explorer, has so many advantages over its predecessor that it has become the second most used browser after Google Chrome.
 Faster and lighter, with better performance and compatibility, Edge Chromium has a lot to offer.
 If you want to try it out but don't know how it works, this article explains everything you need to know to get the most out of it.

 The new version of Microsoft's browser is based on Chromium, an open-source system developed by Google.
 Many of the functions and its interface are very similar to those of Chrome or Mozilla, although it also presents other exclusive ones, such as the integration of the Microsoft Cortana personal assistant for voice control.
 Edge Chromium is compatible with Windows (from Windows 7 onwards), MacOS, Android and iOS.
-You can download it from the Microsoft website.
+You can download it here.

 The Edge Chromium search engine is lightweight and extremely fast loading.
 By dispensing with Internet Explorer's cumbersome menus and panels, its interface is much clearer, more intuitive, and minimalist: it contains only the search bar, two arrows to move forward or backward through the pages, a star icon to add favourites, and a pen icon to take notes.
 To access the other functions, click on the three dots at the top right.